Games & Quizzes

 /ˈdistəns/

-length of space between two points.
+Lack of friendliness toward another person.
 To make it clear that you are not involved.

 /ˌlōkəˈmōdiv/